tcmorris/tcmorris.github.io/_posts/2014-10-09-continuous-delivery-for-dotnet.md

 ---
 layout: post
 title: Continuous delivery for .NET
-tagline: A look at using Team City and Octopus Deploy to package up and deploy applications.
+tagline: A look at using TeamCity and Octopus Deploy to package up and deploy applications.
 permalink: /blog/continuous-delivery-for-dotnet/
 tags: teamcity octopusdeploy dotnet
 ---